InterSystems Testing Manager for VS Code

 This extension is a preview and has some known limitations:

 • The extension uses server-side REST support for debugging even when tests are not being debugged.
-That support is broken in InterSystems IRIS 2021.1.3, and perhaps also in earlier 2021.1.x versions.
+Debug support is broken in InterSystems IRIS 2021.1.3, and maybe also in earlier 2021.1.x versions.
+Either upgrade to a later version or request an ad-hoc patch from InterSystems.

-• It has only been tested with InterSystems IRIS instances that use the English locale.
+• The extension has only been tested with InterSystems IRIS instances that use the English locale.
 Its technique for parsing the output from %UnitTest is likely to fail with other locales.

 • The /autoload feature of %UnitTest is not supported.
-This is only relevant to the client-side paradigm.
+This is only relevant to client-side mode.

-• The loading and deleting of unit test classes which occurs when using the client-side paradigm will raise corresponding events on any source control class that the target namespace may have been configured to use.
+• The loading and deleting of unit test classes which occurs when using client-side mode will raise corresponding events on any source control class that the target namespace may have been configured to use.

 Feedback